mongodb/mongo/src/mongo/db/catalog/README.md

  * Collation and validation properties.
  * Decorations that are either `Collection` instance specific or shared between all `Collection` objects over the lifetime of the collection.
- * minimum visible snapshot - The minimum point-in-time snapshot at which the information the `Collection` object is valid.

 In addition `Collection` objects have shared ownership of:
  * An [`IndexCatalog`](#index-catalog) - an in-memory structure representing the `md.indexes` data